-Airtel is redefining the data experience in Nigeria and is reaping the rewards – including a 92 percent increase in its internet customer base.
+Airtel Nigeria is redefining the data experience and is reaping the rewards – including a 92 percent increase in its internet customer base.

 Our pages are littered with investment opportunities.
 Whether it is opportunities in Kenya’s insurance market or new mines in Namibia, we’ve pretty much covered it all within the pages of Africa Outlook over the past six months.

 Investors are definitely excited by what Africa has to offer.

 And they are particularly excited about opportunities that exist within the telecoms sector.
 To quote the UK’s BT, “it’s good to talk”.

 Nigeria is one market causing quite the stir and according to U.S.-based research firm Pyramid Research, the rate of growth in Nigeria’s telecommunications industry and a large population are parameters that will continue to make the country one of the most attractive markets to investors in Africa and the Middle East.